atgu/ukbb_pan_ancestry/website/blog/2022-04-11-h2-qc-updated-sumstats.md

 ![](./EUR_SLDSC_LDSC_compare_all_phenotypes.png)
 **Figure 1**: Comparison of liability-scale $h^2$ estimates for EUR ancestry-trait pairs using S-LDSC (25 bins) in UKB versus prior estimates using S-LDSC with the baselineLDv1.1 model in UKB among EUR samples.
 Black line is $y=x$.

-To boost power for non-EUR ancestry groups we leveraged Haseman-Elston regression at scale on genotypes implemented in RHEmc (Pazokitoroudi et al. Nat Comm 2020).
-We piloted this approach for several ["sanity check"]() traits expected to behave well, finding good correlations between estimates in EUR using RHEmc and S-LDSC (Figure 2).
+To boost power for non-EUR ancestry groups we leveraged Haseman-Elston regression at scale on genotypes implemented in RHEmc (Pazokitoroudi et al. 2020 Nat Comm).
+We piloted this approach for several [pilot phenotypes](ADDMANIFEST) expected to behave well, finding good correlations between estimates in EUR using RHEmc and S-LDSC (Figure 2).

 ![](./EUR_rhemc_nonliab_v_sldsc_allpananc.png)
 **Figure 2**: Observed-scale $h^2$ estimates in select phenotypes among EUR individuals obtained using RHEmc (8 bins, to limit computational cost) vs. using S-LDSC (25 bins), colored by trait type category.
 Black line is $y=x$.